squizzi/make_host_file/README.md

                         deployed environment.
   --make-local          Add entries to the hosts in your local /etc/hosts file
-                        (requires root) using the public IP's for each host. required arguments:
+                        (requires root) using the public IP's for each host.
+  --no-zero             Do not start hostname count from 0, start from 1
+                        instead.
+For example, with --no-zero hosts will be named 'docker1, docker2, etc.' By default host naming will follow the train.env naming convention which is 'docker0, docker1, etc.' required arguments:
   -i SSH_IDENTITY_FILE  Specify the location where your SSH identity file
                         resides for AWS (normally in your train directory).